moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 - Waydroid Apps 🎮

 ## Chrome Bookmarks
 The scanner will pick these up automatically.
 But for Geforce Now only, change the name of the bookmark to your actual game name.
-Use "Ctrl + D".
+Or you can press "Play" then Use "Ctrl + D".
+As long as the game name is in the Bookmark Name.
 - Xbox Game Pass
 - GeForce Now
 - Amazon Luna